No More Tears (Enough Is Enough)

-"No More Tears (Enough Is Enough)" is a 1979 song recorded by American singers Barbra Streisand and Donna Summer.
+"No More Tears (Enough Is Enough)" is a song recorded by American singers Barbra Streisand and Donna Summer, released in October 1979.
 It was written by Paul Jabara and Bruce Roberts, and produced by Giorgio Moroder and Gary Klein.

-The song was recorded for Streisand's Wet album and also as a new track for Summer's compilation double album On the Radio: Greatest Hits Volumes I & II.
+The song was recorded for Streisand's album Wet (1979) and also as a new track for Summer's compilation double album On the Radio: Greatest Hits Volumes I & II (1979).
 The full-length version was found on Streisand's album, while a longer 11-minute edit (the 12" version) was featured on Summer's album.
 The longer 12" version features additional production by frequent collaborator Harold Faltermeyer, and incorporates a harder rock edge.

+Release

 The single was released on both Casablanca Records (Summer's label) and Columbia Records (Streisand's label) and sales of the two were amalgamated.
 The versions on the two 7" singles differed slightly however, with different mixes and slightly different background vocal arrangements.
 The formats differed between nations—in the UK for example, the song was only released on 7" by Casablanca, and 12" (the extended version from the On The Radio album) by Columbia.

 Although the sales of the two labels' releases were amalgamated, both the 7" and the 12" were certified Gold by the RIAA in early 1980.
 The 7" single was eventually certified Platinum, signifying sales of two million US copies.

-Bowing on the Hot 100 at number 59 on 20 October 1979, the single went to number one on the Billboard Hot 100 on 24 November – 1 December 1979 (making it both singers' fourth chart-topping single in the US, as well as Summer's final) and number one for four weeks on the disco chart.
+Bowing on the Hot 100 at number 59 on 20 October 1979, the single went to number one on the US Billboard Hot 100 on 24 November – 1 December 1979 (making it the first duet by two women to top the Billboard Hot 100 and becoming both singers' fourth chart-topping single in the US, as well as Summer's final) and number one for four weeks on the disco chart.
 "No More Tears" was also a big international hit, and made the top three in both Canada and the UK.

-The song’s original title was simply “Enough is Enough,” which didn’t fit the theme of Streisand’s Wet album, in which every song had something to do with water.
-So the songwriters changed the title and added the introduction: “It’s raining, it’s pouring, my love life is boring me to tears.”
+The song’s original title was simply "Enough is Enough," which didn’t fit the theme of Streisand’s Wet album, in which every song had something to do with water.
+So the songwriters changed the title and added the introduction: "It’s raining, it’s pouring, my love life is boring me to tears."

-After recording "No More Tears" Summer and Streisand did not perform the song together live, although Summer did sing the song in concert with other female performers, including Tina Arena and her sister Mary Gaines Bernard.
-Streisand included the song as part of her 2012 Barbra Live concert tour (released as Back to Brooklyn), where she discussed Summer's recent passing and how she wished Donna were alive to sing the song together.
+After recording "No More Tears" Summer and Streisand did not perform the song together live, although Summer did sing the song in concert with other female performers, including Tina Arena and Summer's sister Mary Gaines Bernard.
+Streisand included the song as part of her 2012 Barbra Live concert tour (released as Back to Brooklyn), where she discussed Summer's recent passing and how she wished Summer were alive so they could sing the song together.

 A later remix released as "Enough Is Enough 2017" climbed to #3 on the US Dance Club chart.